EDUCBA Logo

 Jira vs Confluence Infographics

-• JIRA is a fully customizable platform for organizing teams around tasks, projects, and initiatives.
-Dependencies of the task, accessing resource, permissions, hierarchy, etc. can all be set up.
+• Jira is a fully customizable platform for organizing teams around tasks, projects, and initiatives.
+Dependencies of the task, accessing resources, permissions, hierarchy, etc., can all be set up.
 Project managers and Agile leaders can then watch software statuses like backlog planning, release planning, and overall progress.
-The JIRA framework can also be used for business groups and isn’t confined into just software development.
+Business groups can also use the Jira framework, and it is not confined to just software development.

-• Confluence is a knowledge base, or wiki, that organizes and stores all of your information assets around the projects we are doing in JIRA (like, product requirements), or general things like meeting minutes, marketing assets, design documents, etc. Confluence has easy integration with JIRA, so these assets become an integrated piece.
-Hence, teams can create, collaborate and update on these assets effortlessly in a robust manner.
+• Confluence is a knowledge base, or wiki, that organizes and stores all of your information assets around the projects we are doing in Jira (like product requirements) or general things like meeting minutes, marketing assets, design documents, etc. Confluence easily integrates with Jira, so these assets become an integrated piece.
+Hence, teams can create, collaborate and update these assets effortlessly in a robust manner.

 Jira vs Confluence Comparison Table